UPSC Mains General Studies Paper – 1 Mains 2022

 - Earth’s rotation: One of the main forces that influence ocean currents is the Earth’s rotation.
 The Earth’s rotation causes the oceans to bulge at the equator and flatten at the poles, creating a system of currents known as the thermohaline circulation.
 This circulation helps to distribute heat from the equator to the poles, regulating the Earth’s climate.

-- Coriolis force: Coriolis force acts to the right in the northern hemisphere and to the left in the southern hemisphere.
-Hence the circulation of ocean current (GYRE) in the northern hemisphere and southern hemisphere is clockwise and anti clockwise respectively.
+- Coriolis force: Coriolis force acts to the right in the northern hemisphere and the left in the southern hemisphere.
+Hence the circulation of ocean current (GYRE) in the northern hemisphere and southern hemisphere is clockwise and clockwise respectively.

 - Temperature Difference: Temperature is another significant force that influences ocean currents.
 Warm water is less dense than cold water, so it tends to rise to the surface.
 This creates surface currents that move warm water away from the equator and towards the poles.
 Cold water, on the other hand, is more dense than warm water and tends to sink.
 This creates deep ocean currents that move cold water toward the equator.